Quick Answer

 This is not the right primary lens if you only need internal hospital accounts payable (AP) cleanup focused on approval-chain delays and supplier settlement.
 Use it when contractor payout orchestration is part of your product model.

-You might also find this useful: Accounts Payable Automation ROI: How Platforms Calculate the Business Case for Payables Technology.
-If you want a practical next step, Browse Gruv tools.
+For ROI planning, see Accounts Payable Automation ROI: How Platforms Calculate the Business Case for Payables Technology.

 Choose an AP suite first when supplier invoice control is the operational failure, not clinical contractor payouts.
 If invoice volume, approvals, and payment-process complexity are straining finance, AP automation is usually the right first move.